salesforce/creativity_eval/Writing_Alignment/README.md

 If you use this code or data please cite
 ```
-@article{chakrabarty2023art,
-  title={Art or Artifice?
-Large Language Models and the False Promise of Creativity},
+@article{chakrabarty2024alignment,
+  title={Can AI writing be salvaged?
+Mitigating Idiosyncrasies and Improving Human-AI
+Alignment in the Writing Process through Edits},
-  author={Chakrabarty, Tuhin and Laban, Philippe and Agarwal, Divyansh and Muresan, Smaranda and Wu, Chien-Sheng},
+  author={Chakrabarty, Tuhin and Laban, Philippe and and Wu, Chien-Sheng},
   journal={arXiv preprint arXiv:2309.14556},
-  year={2023}
+  year={2024}
 }
 ```